sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 But Zanzibar doesn't just handle this enormous load, it does so rapidly and reliably.
 The system boasts a remarkable response time, with 95% of requests being handled within just 10 milliseconds.
 On top of this, Zanzibar has proven its reliability, maintaining an exceptional availability rate of 99.999% over the past three years.

 However, the impact of the Zanzibar paper extends beyond these impressive technical capabilities.
-The release of the paper heralded a flurry of development in the authorization realm, resulting in a variety of open-source projects and SaaS offerings inspired by Google's Zanzibar, including [Ory Keto](https://github.com/ory/keto), [AuthZed](https://authzed.com/), and [OpenFGA](https://openfga.dev/).
+The release of the paper pushed a flurry of development in the authorization realm, resulting in a variety of open-source projects and SaaS offerings inspired by Google's Zanzibar, including [Ory Keto](https://github.com/ory/keto), [AuthZed](https://authzed.com/), and [OpenFGA](https://openfga.dev/).

 But why has this paper sparked such a wave of development?
 The answer lies in a combination of factors: